Copyright law of the Philippines: La Concepcion College vs. Catabijan

 Author and publisher Raymund Sta.
 Maria Catabijan was issued 608,450.00 pesos in damages from La Concepcion College, who he claimed directly copied his work books in order to sell to students.
 La Concepcion College was found guilty of copyright infringement by the Intellectual Property Office of the Philippines (IPOPHL).
 The non-sectarian school was hence banned from publishing, selling and distributing copies of Mr. Catabijan's works.

-EdCrish and Alkem vs. UPFA
+EdCrisch and Alkem vs. UPFA

-The Makati Regional Trial Court ruled on November 17, 2020, that EdCrisch International Inc. (EdCrisch) copied a substantial part of Panahon Kasaysayan at Lipunan: Kasaysayan ng Pilipinas texbook, published by the University Press of First Asia (UPFA), for their textbook Pilipinas: Isang Sulyap at Pagyakap.
-EdCrish and its Singaporean partner Alkem Company were both mandated by the court to cease production and distributions of the infringing textbook.
-The court also awarded UPFA ₱9.3 million in damages to be paid by both EdCrish and Alkem, bringing the 11-year copyright dispute to an end.
+The Makati Regional Trial Court ruled on November 17, 2020, that EdCrisch International Inc. (EdCrisch) copied a substantial part of Panahon Kasaysayan at Lipunan: Kasaysayan ng Pilipinas textbook, published by the University Press of First Asia (UPFA), for their textbook Pilipinas: Isang Sulyap at Pagyakap.
+EdCrisch and its Singaporean partner Alkem Company were both mandated by the court to cease production and distributions of the infringing textbook.
+The court also awarded UPFA ₱9.3 million in damages to be paid by both EdCrisch and Alkem, bringing the 11-year copyright dispute to an end.